Skip to content

 5. Pushes images to DigitalOcean Container Registry

-7. Runs database migrations before starting containers (correct order for safety)
+8. Runs database migrations before starting containers (correct order for safety)

-8. Configures TLS certificates via Let's Encrypt
+9. Configures TLS certificates via Let's Encrypt

-Trigger: Push to develop branch
+Trigger: Push to main branch

 Conditional Deployment